Healthy-Lifestyle-Assistant/docs/README.md

 - Create new issue for each task
 - Create new branch for each issue.
 Before that checkout to main branch and merge changes to it.
 - Run tests on local machine before commit
+- In commit description paste issue title and number
 - Create draft pull request if still working on it
 - Create pull request and request code review